1938, Princeton, New Jersey

 Three acts, approx. 18,500 words

-The "Stage Manager" (Paul Newman) sits with the dead near the end of the 2003 television film of Our Town.
+The "Stage Manager" (Paul Newman) sits with the dead in the 2003 television film of Our Town.

 Back to the play

 Our Town (2003): Television film directed by James Naughton; featuring Paul Newman, Maggie Lacey, Ben Fox, Jane Curtin, Jeffrey Munn, Jayne Atkinson, Frank Converse

 There's no way to get around it.
 The lead character in the 2003 television production of Our Town is Hollywood leading man Paul Newman, he of the blue-eyed superstar charisma.
 Executive produced by, no less, acclaimed Hollywood star Joanne Woodward, his spouse.

 Well, actually there is a way around it.
 Just watch the film.
 Newman is perfect in the role of so-called Stage Manager, banning every grand gesture, suppressing every urge, if there was one, to curry favour with the audience by slipping in actorly expressions of sentiment or nostalgia, or moments of pseudo-profundity.
 In short, his steely-eyed demeanor while addressing the audience directly, narrating life in the town right down to the inexorable fate of its residents, is exactly what Thornton Wilder called for in the play's production on stage.

 Wilder may have given in to Hollywood demands for a warmer story with the first movie adaptation of Our Town, more than six decades earlier, but the current stars of stage, TV and the silver screen who bring this production to the public show how it can be done effectively without those compromises.

 Of course, it helps that this is really a film of a theatrical production that first ran in Connecticut and on Broadway before going before the cameras.
 No writer beyond Wilder is listed for this TV movie, since it really is the man's original stage drama with only a few minor revisions to the text here and there.